nothing2wang/IiSPALM/README.md

-demo for Non-negative CP decompsoition
+demo for Non-negative CP decomposition